imperiojs/imperio/README.md

 ```

 ## Get Started
-Getting started with imperio is simple, just add a few methods to your client and server code.
-Below you will find some code to get a basic and quick example running.
-For a full list of methods check out our full [API ](https://github.com/imperiojs/imperio/wiki/API) docs.
+Getting started with imperio is simple: add a few lines in your frontend and server code.
+Below is some code to get a basic example running.
+For all available functionality, check out our [API ](https://github.com/imperiojs/imperio/wiki/API) docs.

-You can check out the full code for this sample implementation [here](https://github.com/imperiojs/getting-started).
+Check out the full code for the sample implementation [here](https://github.com/imperiojs/getting-started).

 #### Client Side Implementation
-Use imperio in your client-side code to share and receive a range of events and data.
+Use imperio in your client-side code to emit and receive a wide range of sensor and gesture events and data.

-imperio is attached to the window object and is accessible at namespace `imperio` once you add the script tag to your html files.
+imperio is attached to the window object and is accessible by `imperio` once you add the script tag to your html files.

 ```javascript
 <script src='./dist/imperio.min.js'></script>
 ```
-The listener sets up the socket room connection, generally the desktop browser, and listens for incoming data from connected clients.
+ListenerRoomSetup starts the socket room connection and listens for incoming data from other connected clients.
+This is generally, but not necessarily, on a desktop/main browser.
 ```javascript
 imperio.listenerRoomSetup();
 ```

-The emitter(s), generally a mobile device, will connect to the room established above.
+The emitter(s), generally mobile devices, will connect to the room established above.
 ```javascript
 imperio.emitRoomSetup();
 ```

-The `imperio.gesture()` method is one example method from our library.
-Check out the [API wiki page](https://github.com/imperiojs/imperio/wiki/API) to see the full suite of features available for development.
+The `imperio.gesture()` method gives developers access to all gesture events on a touch screen enabled device.
+Check out the [API wiki page](https://github.com/imperiojs/imperio/wiki/API) to see the full suite of features available.

 ```javascript
 var swipeBox = document.getElementById('swipe-box');